Apr 16, 2023

 If you’ve noticed that a double chin has developed thanks to years of looking down at your mobile phone, don’t panic: you can seek medical help.

-SmartLipo is one of the options available if you are looking for a minimally-invasive fat reduction treatment for a small fat area.
-The results you get from this treatment are permanent as it dissolves the fat cells which are then unable to reproduce, so you do not have to worry about your long working hours at the computer giving you a double chin again in the future.
+Laserlipolysis (Laser Liposuction) is one of the options available if you are looking for a minimally-invasive fat reduction treatment for a small fat area.
+The results you get from this treatment are permanent as it dissolves the fat cells, so you do not have to worry about your long working hours at the computer giving you a double chin again in the future.

-That being said, if you want to get natural results from your SmartLipo treatment, you need to make sure that you are seeking help from a good doctor who not only has the medical know-how but also an artistic sense to know how to shape your chin so that it looks best on you.
+That being said, if you want to get natural results from your Laserlipolysis (Laser Liposuction) treatment, you need to make sure that you are seeking help from a good doctor who has not only the medical know-how but also an artistic sense to know how to shape your chin so that it looks best on you.

-Consider Dr. Ivan Puah from Amaris B. Clinic, a doctor who combines both aesthetic sense and artistic mastery in order to create a sculpted, natural-looking face.
-He is an accredited doctor in Singapore with indisputable technical skill and a wealth of experience, having accumulated over 15 years of invaluable experience in aesthetic medicine.
-Dr. Ivan Puah has also been trained by French plastic surgeon, Dr. Pierre Francois Fournier, in medical procedures such as syringe liposculpture, fat grafting, and thread lift.
+Consider Dr Ivan Puah from Amaris B. Clinic, a doctor who combines both aesthetic sense and artistic mastery to create a sculpted, natural-looking face.
+He is an accredited liposuction doctor in Singapore with indisputable skills and a wealth of experience.

-It’s not just your chin that’s getting pulled down by gravity when you look down at your phone – your neck is also prone to ageing much faster with the emergence of dreaded wrinkles.
-According to New York City dermatologist Dr. Jeanette Graf, the more your neck moves, the more you reinforce the lines on your neck!
+It’s not just your chin getting pulled down by gravity when you look down at your phone – your neck also tends to age much faster with the emergence of dreaded wrinkles.
+According to New York City dermatologist Dr Jeanette Graf, the more your neck moves, the more you reinforce the lines on your neck!

-Although neck wrinkles were once commonly associated with those in their forties or fifties, dermatologists have started reporting seeing patients that are in their thirties, or even younger.
-If you worry that you have joined the ranks, there are two aesthetic treatments that you can opt for in order to target different creases in your neck: Ultherapy and Botox.
+Although neck wrinkles were once commonly associated with those in their forties or fifties, dermatologists have started reporting seeing patients in their thirties or younger.
+If you worry that you have joined the ranks, there are two aesthetic treatments that you can opt for to target different creases in your neck: Ultherapy and Anti-Wrinkle Injection (BoNTA).

-However, beware of companies using counterfeit devices that may result in burns to the treated area – only a few providers in Singapore offer authentic Ultherapy treatment, one of them being Amaris B. Clinic.
+However, beware of companies using counterfeit devices that may result in burns to the treated area.
+Only a handful of medical providers in Singapore offer authentic Ultherapy treatment, including Amaris B. Clinic.